-Read the Configuration, FAQ and manual pages carefully.
+Read the Tested services, FAQ and Manual pages carefully.
 The most common issues are explained there.

-Use the forum search!
-Most questions have already been answered.
+Try the forum search – most questions have already been answered.

 Have a look at the debug info/error details/logs.
 You can often get an idea what’s the problem yourself.

 Make sure that it’s not a server or networking problem.
-Search the FAQ/forums/bug tracker of your server software, too.
-Many supposed DAVx⁵ bugs are server or networking problems.
+Have a look at your server logs and search the FAQ/forums/bug tracker of your server software, too.

 When posting, please provide as much information as you can:

 steps to reproduce (what you tried to achieve and what your problem is),

 your environment: server software (including version), do other clients work, etc.

 How to get debug info: